viestimedia/clib/README.md

 ### Changes not showing up in the project

 If your changes aren't showing up, run `npm run build` in the library, and restart / rebuild the project you linked it to.

+You might need to trigger a rebuild in the project you linked to to sync the changes.

 ### Uncaught TypeError: Cannot read properties of null (reading 'useContext')